brujoand/blog.brujordet.no/content/post/homelab/Calling_home_for_safety_and_convenience.md

 draft: false
 ---

-It's the morning of x-mas eve, the kid's are plowing through big red socks filled with candy, and I'm tucked away with my laptop and thought I'd share one of my more long term homelab wins.
+It's the morning of x-mas eve, the kids are plowing through big red socks filled with candy, and I'm tucked away with my laptop and thought I'd share one of my more long term homelab wins.
 The remote access of my homelab, especially down to the individual servers.